pavly-gerges/pavly-gerges/resume/index.md

 ## jSnapLoader API
 > [GitHub](https://github.com/Electrostat-Lab/jSnapLoader) - [Maven-central](https://central.sonatype.com/artifact/io.github.electrostat-lab/snaploader)
 >
-> **Description**: A high-performance platform-independent Native Dynamic Library extractor and loader for JVM and Android Applications based on the Data-Flow and the Hierarchial Architectural patterns powered by an incremental extraction system that reduces libraries loading time in the subsequent runtimes, and supports building loader instances for new platforms via the platform predicates feature.
+> **Description**: A high-performance platform-independent Native Dynamic Library extractor and loader for JVM and Android Applications based on the Data-Flow and the Hierarchial Architectural patterns powered by an incremental extraction system that reduces libraries loading time significantly in the subsequent runtimes, and supports building loader instances for new platforms via the platform predicates feature.
+Futhermore, the library solves the most headache-producing problem in developing cross-platform native applications; which is creating predicates for each system in the form of nested conditional statements, this library solves the problem using formula objects known as _PlatformPredicates_, which are formed of `P(X) = (OS && CPU && ARCH)`.
 >
 > **Key Features**:
 > -  Platform-specific dynamic libraries building using platform-specific predicates.
 > -  File Locator and extractor routines (classpath - external jar).
 > -  Retry Criterion with clean extraction.
 > -  EventDispatchers: Extraction Listeners, Loading Listeners, and System Detection Listeners.
-> -  Filesystem Failure Throwable Exceptions: binds the user API to the jSnapLoader lifecycle.
+> -  Anti-failure mechanisms.
 > -  Tight handling of memory leaks; as a result of file locator and/or file extractor failures.
 > -  Memory logging of the stream providers' handlers using the object hash keys.
 > -  Assets extraction through the `Filesystem` API (e.g., gltf files and images).
->
-> **Robust Discrete Architecture**: The architecture basically divides the library into subsets of APIs; each of them solves a subset problem of the major problem.
-The library solves the most headache-producing problem in developing cross-platform native applications; which is creating predicates for each system in the form of nested conditional statements, this library solves the problem using formula objects known as _PlatformPredicates_, which are formed of `P(X) = (OS && CPU && ARCH)`, and thus new _PlatformPredicates_ could be built on the user application side and not primarily hard-coded into the main API leading to a robust design with simple ideas picked from Discrete Mathematics and Modal Logic.
-Additionally, the framework offers a stock on-loading anti-failure mechanism, and a stepwise command-state pattern to handle failures from the user application side enabling the implementation of several anti-failure routines from the user side.
-Furthermore, memory logging and tight handling of stream resources are attained on both the normal program flow and the exceptional cases (i.e., failure cases).
 >
 > **Used by**:
 > The framework is currently deployed to be used by [Jolt-jni](https://github.com/stephengold/snap-jolt/tree/master), [Serial4j](https://github.com/Electrostat-Lab/Electrostatic-Sandbox/tree/master/electrostatic-sandbox-framework/electrostatic4j/serial4j), and [Electrostatic4j](https://github.com/Electrostat-Lab/Electrostatic-Sandbox/tree/master/electrostatic-sandbox-framework/electrostatic4j).